RealCocoArdo/BitcoinOverview/README.md

 3. placeHolder4DomainName is restricted by the terms of use of the hosting provider.

 ## Were do the donations of placeHolder4DomainName go to?
-The donations will be shared amount the Maintainers.
+The donations will be shared amoung the Maintainers.

 ## Who's maintaing placeHolder4DomainName?
 The core maintainer and founder is Coco_Ardo.